 First, it’s important to seek the counsel of an attorney who can help with learning the rules of the institution.
 They can also double as “help from the outside” if inmates don’t have any friends or family willing or available to assist with converting written pages into a digital format.

-As a massive benefit, a lawyer can also likely assist in creating an outside contact, account, corporation or company in your name (or in the name of someone you trust) with which to accept any profits earned by the books.
-This might make the critical difference in profiting from a book written and published in prison.
+As a massive benefit, a lawyer can also likely assist in creating an outside contact, account, corporation, or company in your name (or in the name of someone you trust) with which to accept any profits earned by the books.
+This might make a critical difference in profiting from a book written and published in prison.

 No worries, check out these two websites for finding a pro bono (free) attorney in your area: